 - plenty of rainbow coloured vegetables especially the leafy variety and cruciferous veg.
 We’re talking kale, spinach, broccoli, cabbage, and cauliflower.
 Vegetables, especially those with high fibre, take a bit more to digest so our bodies burn more calories thereby increasing our metabolism.

 Tip 4: Incorporate the foods into your diet that will help to boost your metabolism with out adding more fat.
 A healthy wholefoods diet full of plant food with a moderate amount of good protein and healthy fats is perfect for establishing the best environment for a healthy metabolism.

 There is plenty of research about the influence that sleep has on your metabolism.
 The consensus is to get 7-9 hours of sleep every night.

-I have written a lot about the benefits of a good night’s sleep.
+I’ve written a lot about the benefits of a good night’s sleep.
 Probably because it can elude me at times too.
-This is one area to work hard on maintaining but in doing so try not to get stressed or you will find yourself in a vicious circle.
-See my latest post on sleep (it does refer to midlife but really the concepts are the same at any age) - How To Get A Better Night's Sleep In Midlife
+This is one area to work hard on maintaining but in doing so try not to get stressed or you’ll find yourself in a vicious circle.
+See my latest post on sleep (it does refer to midlife but really the concepts are the same at any age) – How To Get A Better Night’s Sleep In Midlife

 - keep lights low

 - chat quietly with your family